 After a relaxing morning in Kampot, we return to Phnom Penh, where you’ll have the evening free.
 For something different, why not join the locals at dusk for an aerobic workout along the riverfront.
 Here you’ll find local ladies garbed in Western-style pyjamas, getting their groove on to Khmer techno music in order to burn a few calories.
 It may not be your most coordinated moment but will be good for a giggle (even if you’re just laughing at yourself)!

-It’s time to say good-bye to Cambodia – the trip from Siem Reap to Bangkok is an unguided public bus connection which your Tour Leader will organise for you.
-To return to Bangkok you will be driven to the border town of Poipet to process through Thai immigration before the last drive on to Bangkok.
-Expect to arrive at the bus station in the evening.
+You’ll be picked up from your accommodation in the morning and transferred to the bus station.
+You will be driven to the border town of Poipet to process through Thai immigration before the final leg to Bangkok.
+Expect to arrive at the Mochit bus station in Bangkok in the late afternoon.
 We hope you had a blast on your Stray adventure!

 Mekong - Freestyle Tour